S-Retr0/learning-git/README.md

 * and undoing a push, by rewriting the history of a remote repository

 ### Undoing a Stage
 Let's say you just added a new file (`file_to_unsatge.txt`) and asked Git to track it.
-To undo this, we use the `rm --cached` command.
+To undo this, we use the `rm --cached` command:
 ```
 $ git rm --cached file_to_unstage.txt
 ```
 Now, suppose you had a file (`tracked_file.txt`) which was already tracked, and made changes to it then run `git add` to stage it for commit.
 Then you realized you made a mistake before committing it.
-To unstage the changes, we use the `reset HEAD` command, where the `HEAD` option points to the last commit
+To unstage the changes, we use the `reset HEAD` command, where the `HEAD` option points to the last commit:
 ```
 $ git reset HEAD tracked_file.txt
 ```
-Now the changes are unstaged, but are still in the file, to revert the file to the last commit we run
+Now the changes are unstaged, but are still in the file, to revert the file to the last commit we run:
 ```
 $ git checkout tracked_file.txt
 ```